HTTP routers

 - Sending a request to a gRPC backend group for processing.
 In this case, you can replace the Host header and configure timeouts to process the request.

-- Immediate return of the static response.
+- Immediately return a static response.